crypt0rr/kb/content/tools/framework/impacket/ticketer-py/index.md

-  -duration DURATION    Amount of hours till the ticket expires (default = 24*365*10) -ts                   Adds timestamp to every logging output -debug                Turn DEBUG output ON
+  -duration DURATION    Amount of hours till the ticket expires (default = 24*365*10) -ts                   Adds timestamp to every logging output -debug                Turn DEBUG output ON -impersonate IMPERSONATE
+                        Sapphire ticket. target username that will be impersonated (through S4U2Self+U2U) for querying the ST and extracting the PAC, which will be included in the new ticket

 authentication:
   -user USER            domain/username to be used if -request is chosen (it can be different from domain/username